 - What reports do you need?

 - How customizable is the software?

 - Are other people with similar requirements to mine using it?

 Implementing Kanban boards using Kissflow Project

 Kanban Boards are a simple, proven method to stay organized and help your team visualize its work.
 If you’re looking for Kanban software that offers powerful, intuitive features to help your team collaborate from anywhere in the world, take Kissflow Project for a spin.

 In Kissflow Project, each card appears as an item that can be expanded to show a complete form with all the information necessary to complete a task.
 This keeps the visual uncluttered while still providing a space to include all the relevant details team members need to access.

 Within each step, Kissflow Project has built-in stages to aid in reporting and monitoring.
-The In Progress state is how Kissflow Projects incorporates the Agile Kanban principle of WIP.
-You should only keep one item in this state at a time.
-Each step also has stages called On Hold and Done.
+The In Progress state is how Kissflow Project incorporates the Agile Kanban principle of WIP.
+Each step also has stages like On-Hold and Done.